Huge news. For the first time in the history of AIDS, we have reached a tipping point in the fight against the disease.

 - There are now 12.9 million people on antiretroviral treatment—2.3 million more people added in the last year alone, and a remarkable leap from just 300,000 in 2002.
 More than 9 million of these people live in sub-Saharan Africa.

-- There were 2.1 million new HIV infections in 2013, down from 2.3 million a year prior.
-Roughly 240,000 of these new infections were among infants and children, also down from 260,000 a year prior.
+- There were 2.1 million new HIV infections in 2013, down from 2.3 million the year before.
+Roughly 240,000 of these new infections were among infants and children, also down from 260,000 the year before.

 - AIDS-related deaths are also declining, with 1.5 million deaths in 2013.

-Listen to ONE’s Global Policy Director Erin Hohlfelder discuss the new report in an interview with UN Dispatch:
+You can listen to me talking about the new report in an interview with UN Dispatch:

 Although we have always been careful to note that achieving the tipping point does not mean that the fight against AIDS is over, or even close to over, it is a major victory worth celebrating.
 For the first time in the history of the disease, we are finally getting ahead of the curve.